-If a child says he or she is seriously considering suicide or has just made a suicide attempt, immediate treatment at an emergency room may be necessary.
+If a child says they are considering suicide or has made a suicide attempt, immediate treatment may be necessary.

-Because teens are more likely to communicate online than make a phone call, Lifeline recently added a chat function to their website.
+Teens are more likely to communicate online than make a phone call.
+Because of this Lifeline added a chat function to their website.
 Lifeline can evaluate a person’s risk of suicide and identify mental health providers in your area who are specifically trained to handle suicide risk.